Indiana Layoffs — May 2013

 | Hartmann USA | Bloomington | 72 |

-The largest notice was filed by SJC Industries at its Elkhart facility, reporting 165 affected workers.
+Leading the list was SJC Industries at its Elkhart facility, reporting 165 affected workers.
 Warner Transitional Services followed with 112 workers.

 Trend & Outlook

-The trends suggest a easing in workforce disruptions across Indiana, with filings falling below both recent and year-ago levels.
+The filings reflect a easing in workforce disruptions across Indiana, with filings falling below both recent and year-ago levels.
 The Transportation sector warrants close attention heading into the next period.

 This analysis is based on official WARN Act filings reported by Indiana.
 The Worker Adjustment and Retraining Notification (WARN) Act requires employers with 100+ employees to provide 60-day advance notice of mass layoffs and plant closings.
 Data is updated daily by WARN Firehose.
 View all Indiana WARN notices, browse layoffs by state, or download the full dataset.